 I want to know more about a specific animal.

 If you'd like to know more about a specific animal you can visit the Adoption Center during any of its open hours.
 Click here, to view pets currently available for adoption.

 If you are you considering adding a new pet to your household go visit the MC Adoption Center.
 For more information on adoption procedures, policies and fees, please visit the MCASAC Adoption page.

 Can I bring the animal back if the adoption does not work out?

 Yes, if any adopter is unable to care for an animal adopted from MCASAC at any time, they are encouraged to return the animal to MCASAC.
 We will accept any animal back regardless of the reason or the time passed.

 I want to help the MCASAC animals.
 How do I become a volunteer?

-If you'd like to Volunteer at a MCPAW event contact------.
-It is important to note MCPAW volunteers do not work directly with the MCASAC animals.
+If you'd like to become a volunteer for MCPAW, email email@example.com.
+It is important to note that MCPAW volunteers do not work directly with the MCASAC animals.

 If you'd like to interact with the shelter animals, please call the Adoption Center or visit the MCASAC Volunteer page to fill out an application.
 Volunteers must be 18 years of age or older.